mindwind/my-draft/note/english_phrases.md

 - hold onto = hold firmly  抓住，抓牢
   Some parts of the wall are difficult to hold onto when rock climbing.

-- at fault  过错, 责任
-  Since he was drinking and driving, he was at fault in the accident.

 - settle on/upon sth.  决定
   She settled on losing weight, so now she's given up junk food.